follow

 Boutique Vacation Rentals

-Top 5 Rail Trails in New River Gorge National Park
+Best Rail Trails In and Around the New River Gorge

 Filed in: New River Gorge

-Rail trails are former railroad corridors that have been converted for hiking & biking.
-These types of trails often have three tremendous advantages over regular hiking trails.
+Rail trails (former railroad corridors that have been converted for hiking & biking) often have three tremendous advantages over regular hiking trails.

 First, rail trails often contain substantial infrastructure left behind by the railroad companies, like trestle bridges over creeks.
 These provide easy access to rugged areas of the forest.
 Second, railroad corridors were built at grades a train could travel which makes for gentle inclines.
 Third, the corridors are usually very wide which allows multiple hikers and bikers to comfortably use the trail at the same time.

 We love a good rail trail and thankfully, the New River Gorge is full of them.
-Here are our top five!
+Here are our top five in and around the national park.
+Scroll to the bottom to see super long trails near the national park.

 Mine Opening along Hawk's Nest Rail Trail.